 Human Rights LL.M.
 Fellowship

 Columbia Law School’s Human Rights LL.M.
-Fellowship supports students in its Master of Laws (LL.M.) degree program who show exceptional commitment and potential to use their education to become innovators and leaders in human rights practice or academia.
+Fellowship supports students in its Master of Laws (LL.M.) degree program who show exceptional commitment and potential to use their education to become innovators and leaders in human rights practice and/or academia.
 LL.M.
 Human Rights Fellows are expected to devote a significant part of their studies to human rights.
 Only students admitted to Columbia’s LL.M. program will be considered for the Fellowship.
 Applicants are expected to have at least two years of experience in human rights advocacy and/or teaching and a proven intention to do such work following completion of the program.
 Students from Africa, Asia and Latin America, or whose gender or sexual orientation creates impediments to education and leadership in their countries are strongly encouraged to apply.

 Full fellowships provide a full tuition waiver and a stipend to help defray living costs for the academic year.
 Partial fellowships are awarded when the recipient has outside funding (such as Fulbright) or under other special circumstances.

 The application consists of a completed application for admission to the LL.M. program through LSAC; a separate, short essay of one to two pages, describing the applicant’s current and previous human rights work and goals for activity in this area for the next five years; a résumé or CV, and letters of recommendation.
 The applicant may have both letters of recommendation submitted for the LL.M. application be considered for the fellowship if they both comment on human rights work and commitment.
-Alternatively, an additional letter of recommendation from a professors or human rights practitioner, who can comment knowledgeably about the applicant’s human rights commitment, experience and plans, may also be submitted.
+Alternatively, an additional letter of recommendation from a professor or human rights practitioner, who can comment knowledgeably about the applicant’s human rights commitment, experience and plans, may also be submitted.
 The recommender should clearly state the purpose of the third letter.
 Applicants should upload their essay to the LSAC online LL.M. application and send all letters of recommendation directly to LSAC.
 Any materials mailed to the Office of Graduate Legal Studies will be discarded.

 For more information about the Human Rights Institute or the Human Rights Fellowship Program, contact the Institute via email or telephone at: